Park End Street: Warehouse

 Archer, Cowley & Co's Cantay Depositories furniture warehouse was designed by Tollit and built in 1901.
 Behind its decorative gabled red brick facade, Cantay Depositories has a steel frame and iron columns cast by William Lucy's Eagle Ironworks in Jericho, Oxford.
 As a warehouse the building had 3840 sqft of storage space and was segregated into sections by armoured, fire-proof doors that would close automatically in the event of fire.
 Cantay House is now Oxford Conference Centre, a nightclub, and a retail store.

 Marmalade factory

 From 1903 until after the Second World War Frank Cooper's Oxford Marmalade was made at a factory at 27 Park End Street (now part of Frideswide Square) next to Victoria Buildings.
-In the sixties and seventies the building was used as offices by various sections of Oxforshire County Council.
+In the sixties and seventies the building was used as offices by various sections of Oxfordshire County Council.
 The former factory is now a listed building.
-It is now called "The Jam Factory" and houses an arts centre, restaurant, and bar.
-"The Jam Factory" also houses Guardian Award-winning charity, "My Life My Choice" run by and for people with learning disabilities.
+It housed "The Jam Factory" which was an arts centre, restaurant, and bar, from 2006 to 2022.
+"The Jam Factory" also housed Guardian Award-winning charity, "My Life My Choice" run by and for people with learning disabilities.